cmarquardt/docker-oracle-db/README.md

 This repository contains sample Docker files to facilitate the installation, configuration, and environment setup for DevOps users.
 They are based on Dockerfiles provided in [Oracle's GitHub repository](https://github.com/oracle/docker-images).
 In contrast to the original Dockerfiles, the ones provided here

 * do not export the `/opt/oracle/oradata` directory from the images (as volumes can also assigned as part of the `docker container run` command, or in a `docker-compose` file);
-* provide a second image containing a pre-initialised database.
+* provide a second image containing a pre-initialised, but otherwise empty database.

-The latter has the advantage that the startup time for a container based on the image is greatly reduced as the database doesn't have to be initialised any more.
+The first image is intended to be used as a base image for other ones; in particular, it doesn't contain volume statements.
+This allows the imaged derived from the base image to optionally initialise databases inside the container.
+A possible application is to set up a test data base which is self-contained in the container, allowing testing against an Oracle instance with a significantly reduced start-up time.
+The second image is an example for this; it initialises an empty database inside the container.

 For more information about Oracle Database please see the [Oracle Database Online Documentation](http://docs.oracle.com/database/121/index.htm).

+The following is taken from the orginal Dockerfie documentation / Oracle GitHub repository:

-## How to build and run
+## How to Build and Run the Base Images
-This project offers sample Dockerfiles for both Oracle Database 12c (12.1.0.2) Enterprise Edition and Standard Edition.
+This project offers sample Dockerfiles for both Oracle Database 12c (12.1.0.2) Enterprise Edition and Standard Edition, or the 11g Express edition.
 To assist in building the images, you can use the [buildDockerImage.sh](buildDockerImage.sh) script.
 See below for instructions and usage.

 The `buildDockerImage.sh` script is a utility shell script that performs MD5 checks and is an easy way to get started.
-Expert users are welcome to directly call `docker build` with their prefered set of parameters.
+Expert users may prefer to directly call `docker build` with their prefered set of parameters.

-### Building Oracle Database Docker Install Images
+### Building Oracle Database Docker Base Images
-**IMPORTANT:** You will have to provide the installation binaries of Oracle Database and put them into the `dockerfiles/<version>` folder.
+**IMPORTANT:** You will have to provide the installation binaries of Oracle Database and put them into the `12.1.0.2` folder (or into the `11.2.0.2` folder for the Express Edition).
 You only need to provide the binaries for the edition you are going to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
 You also have to make sure to have internet connectivity for yum.
-Note that you must not uncompress the binaries.
-The script will handle that for you and fail if you uncompress them manually!
+Note that the `.zip` files do not have to be unpacked manually; the script will handle this task.

 Before you build the image make sure that you have provided the installation binaries and put them into the right folder.
-Once you have chosen which edition and version you want to build an image of, go into the **dockerfiles** folder and run the **buildDockerImage.sh** script as root or with `sudo` privileges:
+Once you have chosen which edition and version you want to build an image of, go into the `12.1.0.2` (for the Standard and Enterprise Edition) or `11.2.0.2` (for the Express Edition) folder and run the `buildDockerImage.sh` script as `root` or with `sudo` privileges:

 	[oracle@localhost dockerfiles]$ ./buildDockerImage.sh -h

-	Usage: buildDockerImage.sh -v [version] [-e | -s | -x] [-i] Builds a Docker Image for Oracle Database.
+	Usage: buildDockerImage.sh -v [version] [-e | -s | -x] [-i] [-n] Builds a Docker Image for Oracle Database.

 	Parameters:
      -v: version to build
          Choose one of: 11.2.0.2  12.1.0.2
      -e: creates image based on 'Enterprise Edition'
      -s: creates image based on 'Standard Edition 2'
      -x: creates image based on 'Express Edition'
+     -n: do *not* squash the generated image
      -i: ignores the MD5 checksums

 	* select one edition only: -e, -s, or -x